yceruto/symfony-ddd-skeleton/README.md

  * `<name><Env>DebugProjectContainerUrlGenerator*`
  * `<name><Env>DebugProjectContainerUrlMatcher*`

-This will be the key of the performance as each application has by definition its own DI container, routes and configuration.
+This will be the key of the performance as each application has by definition its own DI container file, routes and configuration.

 ### Keeping one entry point for all applications